Holdings in the Dividend Growth Portfolio

 12-Month Anticipated Dividends

 Yield on cost is the portfolio’s yield on the original money invested when I started the portfolio.
-The projected 12-month total is used to calculate yield on cost: $3676 / $46,783 = 7.9%.
-That is a new all-time high for the Dividend Growth Portfolio.
+The projected 12-month total is used to calculate yield on cost: $3734 / $46,783 = 8.0%.
+That is the highest ever recorded for this portfolio.

-What it means in a nutshell is that the portfolio is now sending me dividends at the rate of 7.9% of the original investment each year.
+What it means in a nutshell is that the portfolio is now paying me dividends at the rate of 8.0% of the original investment each year.